Patt126/Ising/README.md

 ./ising_simulation
 ```

+The program's output will display the simulation results, including the energy and magnetization of the system as at each temperature.

 **CUDA Folder**
-In the CUDA folder there are three different version , which the final one named ising_simulation, which is the faster one.
-There is an implementation, called CUDA_SM_01.cu, that tries to use shared memory, but it isn't the faster one.
+The CUDA folder contains three different versions.
+The fastest among them is named `ising_simulation`.
+There's another implementation that attempts to utilize shared memory, but it's not the quickest.

-The program's output will display the simulation results, including the energy and magnetization of the system as at each temperature.
+The output of the program presents the results of the simulation, including the system's energy and magnetization at each temperature.

+**Hands On**
+In the Hands On section, the same Metropolis algorithm used for the 2D Ising Simulation is employed to write parallel code.
+This code calculates Monte Carlo Integrals on rectangular and spherical domains in any number of dimensions.